We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 VA Loans

-A VA loan is partially guaranteed by the United States Department of Veterans Affairs (VA), but provided by financial institutions such as banks and credit unions.
+A VA loan is partially guaranteed by the United States Department of Veterans Affairs (VA) and is provided by financial institutions such as banks and credit unions.
 To apply for a VA loan, potential borrowers must be military service members, including National Guard members with at least 90 days of active service, the spouse of a military service member with a full VA entitlement, or the spouse of a military member who died in the line of duty or as a result of a duty-related injury.

 VA entitlement is the amount the Department of Veterans Affairs will guarantee on a borrower's loan.